The Night Sky December 2014

 Jupiter imaged by Damian Peach

 The features seen in the Jovian atmosphere have been changing quite significantly over the last few years - for a while the South Equatorial Belt vanished completely (as seen in Damian's image) but has now returned to its normal wide state.
 The diagram on right shows the main Jovian features as imaged by the author at the beginning of December 2012.
-The highlight below gives the times when the GRS is facing us.

 The image by Damian Peach was taken with a 14 inch telescope in Barbados where the seeing can be particularly good.
 This image won the "Astronomy Photographer of the Year" competition in 2011.